You are here

 In United States House of Representatives v.
-Price, the United States Court of Appeals for the District of Columbia Circuit is considering whether the executive branch acted lawfully when it reimbursed health care insurers for cost-sharing reductions as it was required to by the Patient Protection and Affordable Care Act (“ACA”), as well as whether the House of Representatives has standing to bring this lawsuit against the executive branch in the first place.
+Price, the United States Court of Appeals for the District of Columbia Circuit considered whether the executive branch acted lawfully when it reimbursed health care insurers for cost-sharing reductions as it was required to by the Patient Protection and Affordable Care Act (“ACA”), as well as whether the House of Representatives had standing to bring this lawsuit against the executive branch in the first place.

 The ACA was designed to achieve near-universal health insurance coverage.
 Critical to ensuring that both health insurance and health care would be affordable for low- and middle-income Americans, the ACA created two complementary benefits: premium tax credits to help make insurance affordable, and subsidies to reduce cost-sharing (e.g., deductibles and copayments) to help make health care affordable.
 Although the ACA mandates that the federal government reimburse insurers for these cost-sharing reductions, and the Obama Administration enforced the mandate, House leadership in 2014 filed a lawsuit in the United States District Court for the District of Columbia, alleging that there was no appropriation to fund these mandatory reimbursement payments.
 On December 8, 2015, Constitutional Accountability Center filed a friend-of-the-court brief on behalf of Democratic leaders in the House, including Rep. Nancy Pelosi, in support of the Administration.